 Most theme parks allow guests with food allergies to bring their own snacks and meals.
 Check to see what documentation you may need.

 Walt Disney Parks and Resorts in Orlando, Florida, has installed epinephrine auto-injector stations throughout the park and marked them on guide maps.
-In addition, first aid stations have nurses trained to administer epinephrine auto-injectors.
+In addition, the first aid stations have nurses nearby trained to administer epinephrine auto-injectors.

 Check out restaurant menus for the next day and alert the staff of any concerns.
 Land excursions require your full attention: If you’re uncertain about eating at restaurant on shore, pack your own snacks or meal.
 And don’t forget your epinephrine auto-injectors.